-Exemplary Proficient Needs Improvement Unsatisfactory Organizes and analyzes results from a comprehensive system of assessments to determine progress toward intended outcomes and frequently uses these findings to adjust practice and identify and/or implement appropriate differentiated interventions, supports, or programs for individuals and groups of students and appropriate modifications of plans.
-Is able to model this element.
-Organizes and analyzes results from a variety of assessments to determine progress toward intended outcomes and uses these findings to adjust practice and identify and/or implement appropriate differentiated interventions, supports, and programs for students.
-May organize and analyze some assessment results but only occasionally adjusts practice and identifies and/or implements appropriate differentiated interventions, supports, and programs for students.
-Makes few adjustments to practice by identifying and/or implementing appropriate differentiated interventions, supports, and programs based on formal and informal assessments.
+Exemplary Proficient Needs Improvement Unsatisfactory Organi es and analy es results from a comprehensiv system of assessments to determine progress toward intended outcomes and fre uently uses these findin to adjust practice and identif and/or implement appropriat differentiated interventions, supports, or programs for individuals and groups of students and appropriate modifications of plans.
+Is able to model this element. assessments to determine progress toward intended outcomes and uses these sindings to adjust practice any identify and/or implement appropriate differentiated interventions, supports, and programs for students. only occasionally adjusts practice and identifies and/or implements appropriate Makes few adjustments to practice by identifying and/or implementing appropriate differentiated interventions, supports, and programs based on formal and informal assessments.